gustavo-iniguez-goya/decloacker/README.md

 # decloacker
-a simple tool to reveal files, directories or connections hidden by malware.
+a simple tool to reveal files, directories and connections hidden by malware.

+### TODO

+- [ ] Add a cli option to scan the system with all the IOCs options.
+- [ ] Read options from a configuration file.
+- [ ] Dump logs in json and structured text.
+- [ ] Add more options to scan for malicious lkms.

 ### Examples